splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-member-functions/5-reference/2-0-class.md

 title: Class
 ---

-In C++ member functions on structs were actually provided mostly for backward compatibility.
-Instead, when we shift to object-oriented programming, we should now code our entities in **classes**.
+When we shift to object-oriented programming in C++, we should now code our entities in **classes**.
 In C++, classes and structs are almost identical, so switching to classes now should not be too difficult.
 This shift will be important, as most modern languages only provide classes.

 *So what is the difference?*